Paxton leaves early, Yankees hit 6 homers to top Texas 14-7

-ARLINGTON, Texas (AP)While injuries have been a pain in the rear for the Yankees, they’re hopeful a tight muscle in James Paxton’s buttocks won’t be an issue in the playoffs.

-The left-hander was removed from his final start before the postseason after one inning, overshadowing six home runs by New York in a 14-7 victory over the Texas Rangers on Friday night that gave the Yankees 103 wins for the first time in a decade.
+ARLINGTON, Texas (AP)James Paxton was removed from his final start before the playoffs after one inning because of a tight muscle in his buttocks, overshadowing six home runs by the Yankees in a 14-7 victory over the Texas Rangers on Friday night that gave New York 103 wins for the first time in a decade.

 Paxton had won 10 consecutive starts, a career best.
 He allowed Danny Santana’s two-run homer in a 21-pitch first.
 At the end of the inning Yankees manager Aaron Boone, pitching coach Larry Rothschild and head athletic trainer Steve Donahue conferred in the dugout, and Ben Heller relieved in the second.

-”Just when I was warming up, felt a little bit of tightness there, a little discomfort,” Paxton said. ”I think I could have kept going, but they wanted to play it safe and have me completely rested for what comes next.”
+”I really don’t think it’s anything big at all,” Boone said, explaining his caution. ”The next one is too important.”

-New York’s plans for the Division Series against Minnesota include a rotation with Paxton, Masahiro Tanaka and Luis Severino, scheduled to make his third start Saturday after recovering from a lat injury that had sidelined him since spring training.
+New York’s postseason plans include a rotation with Paxton, Masahiro Tanaka and Luis Severino, scheduled to make his third start Saturday after recovering from a lat injury that had sidelined him since spring training.

-”I’m not worried about that,” Boone said when asked where Paxton slot in. ”I would expect him to kind of prepare depending on when we slot him, have his normal sides and everything, and I don’t think this will really alter that too much.”

 Catcher Gary Sanchez returned after missing 10 games with left groin tightness.
 Sanchez struck out in all three plate appearances and came out after five innings, as planned.